Canadian Housing Survey

 Social and Affordable Housing (SAH) is an important part of the housing stock that provides housing to people in need.
 The CHS aims to provide detailed and precise statistics on households in SAH by oversampling this subpopulation.

-The CHS 2022 will be carried out in all 10 provinces.
+The CHS 2022 was carried out in all 10 provinces.

 Subjects